 Past exhibitions include Before the War (2020) at Indras Laimes Muzejs; Latvian Photographers in the Age of Unease (2018) at the LCCC as a part of Contact Photography Festival; Enchanted Forest Presence (2018) and New Works (2018) at Gallery 44 Centre for Contemporary Photography; and No One Says Anything, Everyone Remembers Everything at Alliance Francaise (2016) Toronto and Ryerson Artspace (2015) as a Featured Exhibition of Contact Photography Festival.

 My work reveals everyday moments surrounding significant current events; most recently the historically and currently fraught border between Europe and Russia, and the traces left by traumas of war and occupation layered under the conflicts and unease in the region today.
 My projects are long-term and immersive.
 I compile candid photographs and archives to create documentary work that explores social and political issues while maintaining painterly qualities with strong consideration of colour and composition.

 I have participated in organizing cultural programs since 2005, when I worked as Festival Coordinator of the Latvian cultural season in France Etonnante Lettonie at the Embassy of Latvia in Paris.
 Most recently, I was Head of Communications and Design at the Textile Museum of Canada, until June 2021.
-I am an active member of Gallery 44 Centre for Contemporary Photography, where I sit on the Membership and Facilities Committee.
+I am on the Board of Directors of Gallery 44 Centre for Contemporary Photography.